 As the days draw in, the formal South Terrace and nearby Vine Border are putting on a final show of colour thanks to these historic roots – with hot shades and contrasting bright yellows to catch the eye.

-Along the south terrace the Cannas are provide a lovely burst of tropical colour right the way through September.
+Fiery crimson Canna Lilies take centre stage, along with golden yellow Rudbeckia and the last of the deep orange sunflowers.
 These architectural plants stand out beautifully against the house and newly clipped yew hedge.
-The Amaranthus with their deep purples leaves echo the deepening autumn colours.
+Amaranthus with their deep purples leaves echo the deepening autumn colours.

 In the Kitchen Garden there is flavour as well as colour.
-Visitors have been greatly enjoying our edible flower plots, where you can currently taste anis hyssop, nasturtiums and clove pinks.
-Scent also rises from the herbs; basil, thyme and parsley.
+In the edible flower plots you can taste anise hyssop, calendula, nasturtiums and clove pinks.
+Scent rises from the herbs; basil, thyme and parsley.